sdemi/drupal-docs/nfr.md

 * Each user story will be tagged under a Feature.
 * Each Feature will be tagged under an Epic.
 * Stand up calls will be conducted daily with Team, Architect, Project Manager and Product Owner to give updates on user stories.
-* Critical hot-fixes to production will supersede all project priorities.
+* Critical hot-fixes to production will supersede all user stories.

 ## Security

 * Developers and Senior Developers will not have admin user role assignment on production.
-* On production website, all users will be required to login using Caterpillar's CWS single-sign on service.
 * An admin account backdoor login will only be shared with Product Owner and Architect.
 * Access to production database will only be accessible by production web node servers.
 * Access to production's hosting administrative interface will only be accessible to Product Owner and Architect.
 * Drupal critical security patches to core and contributed modules will be deployed to production within 3 non-business days.
 * Admin access will always be provided via Drush or Drupal Console CLI.

-**Reference Studies** (sorted by date as earliest)
+## Reference

 * Drupal.
 (2019).
 Coding standards.
 Retrieved from  https://www.drupal.org/docs/develop/standards
 * Wikipedia.
 (2019, February 10).
 Web content management system.
 Retrieved from https://en.wikipedia.org/wiki/Web_content_management_system